top of page

 After the Celeste Art Prize, I decided to move into a larger studio located in the HB55 art factory.
 The factory hosts over 100 studios and artists from around the world, providing a vibrant and dynamic artistic community.
 This move marked the beginning of an exciting journey that included numerous fantastic exhibitions and parties.
 The first collectors showed interest and bought works.
 The true artist life began!

 A variety of exhibitions, both national and international, showcased my works and received coverage in newspapers and online publications.
-The resulting visibility led to art enthusiasts and collectors from the world's most famous cities, including New York, Miami, Basel, Berlin, Vienna, Cologne, Oslo, and Kaohsiung (Taiwan), purchasing paintings.
+The resulting visibility led to art enthusiasts and collectors from the world's most famous cities, including New York, Miami, Basel, Berlin, Vienna, Cologne, Oslo, and Kaohsiung, purchasing paintings.
 Further insights into these events can be found in my "Artist Diary" under the "News" tab.

 Exhibitions and Party on!
 Artist collective HB55.